NorskRegnesentral/FindMyText/web/README.md

 ## What it does

 1. **Pick a corpus** — corpus indexes live on the server and are loaded on demand.
-2. **Paste/type text** — with one-click sample texts and a character counter.
+2. **Paste/type text** — choose from a dropdown of curated example texts (each with a link to its original source) or paste your own, with a character counter.
 3. **Pick algorithm(s)** and run:
    - **Position-aware match (our method)** — the clustering score (largest geometrically-coherent cluster of shared fingerprints), computed by the